France-ioi/algorea-devdoc/design/contests.md

 ## Changing team after entering the contest

+<span class="label label-yellow">TODO</span>
-Changing the members (adding or removing some) of a team when the team has entered a contest is allowed as long as the "conditions for entering" (defined above) related to team members are still valid.
+* Changing the members (adding or removing some) of a team when the team has entered a contest is allowed as long as the "conditions for entering" (defined above) related to team members are still valid.
+* ++ handling modification after the first contest
+* ++ handle `items.bTeamsEditable`

 ## Still to be discussed/decided